chalin/code_excerpt_updater/README.md

 - The `<?code-excerpt?>` instruction can optionally be preceded by an single-line comment token.
 Namely either `//` or `///`.
 - Path, and arguments if given, must be enclosed in double quotes.
+- It is a limitation of processing instructions that it cannot contain a `>` character.

 ### b.
 Code diff